formtools/core/README.md

 <a name="about"></a>
 ## About

 Form Tools is a data management script written in PHP and MySQL.
 You install it on your website and use it to either _create_ forms, or tie in your own forms.
-In both cases, Form Tools generates a custom database to house and manage your data.
-To find out more about the script, see [formtools.org](https://formtools.org) or look over the [documentation](https://docs.formtools.org).
+In either cases, Form Tools generates custom database tables to house your data, and provides a wealth of tools to manage, export, view and visualize the information.
+To find out more about the script and what it can do, see [formtools.org](https://formtools.org) or glance over the [documentation](https://docs.formtools.org).

-This repo contains the source code for the Form Tools Core.
+Form Tools is modular.
+It's split up into separate pieces (the Core, API, modules and themes) so you can install only what you need.
+This repo contains the source code for the _Form Tools Core_.
 The Core provides the minimal code needed to run Form Tools on your server.

+Currently the [main download package](https://formtools.org/download/) is built up of a set of components that we think will help you get the most out of the script.
+This will be changing in 3.1 (see below) where you can choose the components you want, right in the installation process.

 *PHP version support*